 Table 1: Distribution of respondents by personal characteristics

 From table 1-(62.7% ) of the respondents were males, while the rest (37.3%)were female.
 Majority of the respondent (80.7%) were married will only5.3 %were single. most of the respondents (in 49.3 % of the sample households) fall in the age group of more than 50 years.
 This indicates a middle rate of economically active population in the study area (both males and females).
 It also indicates more dependency and a potential for high agricultural production and income, less likelihood to accept change, adoption of innovations, and less interaction in development processes.
 This is while (22.0 %) of the respondents fall in the age group 41-50 years.
-The findings reveal that about 58.7% of the respondents were not educated. .
+The findings reveal that about 58.7% of the respondents were not educated.
 Only 42.3 % of respondents in the sample received education at different levels, including, khalwa, basic, secondary, and higher education (11.3%, 14.7%, 13.3% and 2.0%, respectively).
 The study shows the high level of illiteracy in the area among the respondents in North Kordofan State, which amounts to 51.7% (2009 census).
 This result indicates also less of adoptions of innovations among the farmers in the area.
 Majority of the respondents were rained farmers (87.3% of the male sample members, were practicing farmers).
 As reported by Rahama, (1997), other minor occupations practiced by 8 % of the sample included work as merchants and labors.
 This result confirms the fact that agriculture is the main economic activity in the rural communities, and all the family members depend on it to ensure the household food security. on years of experience that table reveals that(79.3%)of the respondents had more than 11years of experience in sesame farming,10.6% had between 6 to 10years of experience and 5years of experience(10.0%).in therefore implies that the respondents are well experience in Sesame production .Considering distribution of the respondents by help group about (70.7%) did not belong to any group. will(29.3%)of the respondents were into cooperative society Also ,the table shows that majority ( 90.6 ) of the respondents had access to fund for Sesame production from personal savings.

 Table 1: Distribution of the respondents by sources of marketing Information